Iwahori Matsumoto presentation for modules of Iwahori fixed functions on symmetric spaces: Notations and Preliminaries

-\begin{prop} Let $L$ be any bounded subset of an apartment and let $f$ be a face of some chamber such that $f\cap L\neq\emptyset$ and $f$ is maximal with this property.
-Then $res^{L_2}_{L_1}$ is an isomorphism on the reductive quotients of the special fibers.
+\begin{prop} Let $L$ be any bounded subset of an apartment and let $f$ be a facet of some chamber such that $f\subset L$ and $f$ is maximal with this property.
+Assume that $f\subset L$, then $res^{L}_{f}$ is an isomorphism on the reductive quotients of the special fibers.
 (See 3.5 in \cite{Tits1979ReductiveGO}). \end{prop}